 Impact of Social and Behavior Change Communication in Nutrition Specific Interventions on Selected Indicators of Nutritional Status

 The United Nations Decade of Action on Nutrition has focused on elimination of malnutrition in all its forms.
 To achieve this goal, countries are focusing on nutrition specific and sensitive programs.
-This paper reviews studies in three thematic areas - malnutrition, micronutrient supplementation, and infant and young child feeding practices (IYCF) and health services - to assess the effects of nutrition specific strategies combined with a social and behavioral change communication component on diet and nutritional status.
+This paper reviews studies in three thematic areas - malnutrition, micronutrient supplementation, and infant and young child feeding practices (IYCF) to assess the effects of nutrition specific strategies combined with a social and behavioral change communication component on diet and nutritional status.

 The United Nations Decade of Action on Nutrition (2016-2025) emphasized both nutrition specific and nutrition sensitive interventions to alleviate malnutrition .
 While there are a number of nutrition specific approaches that have been proven to be successful and efficacious , it is unlikely that agreed upon nutrition related objectives such as in the Sustainable Development Goals and the World Health Assembly targets will be achieved without a dual strategy of implementing nutrition specific and sensitive interventions simultaneously.